arshian11/Adobe-NLP-PS-Mid-prep/README.md

         return create_random_image(224, 224)
 ```

-In my testing experienxce I found out that many URLs are not responsive and break the training loop.
+:heavy_exclamation_mark: In my testing experienxce I found out that many URLs are not responsive and break the training loop.
 To counter this challenge I opted to create a random image of the same size to be given to the model
 other than simply a black image.

 ![](./assests/Capture5.JPG)